-Jo Doran earned her Ph.D. in Rhetoric & Composition, with ESL and Writing Center Administration Secondaries from Purdue Univesity in August of 2013.
+Dr. Jo Doran earned her Ph.D. in Rhetoric & Composition, with ESL and Writing Center Administration Secondaries from Purdue University in August of 2013.
 She earned her M.F.A. in Creative Writing and her B.A. in English from Western Michigan University.
-Jo has over ten years of experience working with second-language students in classroom situations and in writing centers, working one-on-one.
+Dr. Doran has over ten years of experience working with second-language students in classroom situations and in writing centers, working one-on-one.
 Jo has enjoyed teaching writing and English to first- and second-language students and working with/tutoring second-language graduate students.
-Jo plays the piano, knits socks, and loves to walk the beach on Lake Superior.
+Dr. Doran plays the piano, knits socks, and loves to walk the beach on Lake Superior.

-Tiffany Comfort has come to NMU after spending nearly seven amazing years teaching in Quito, Ecuador at the Fulbright Commission English Teaching Program with so many wonderful people.
-With a B.A. degree from Grand Valley State University and TEFL certification, she is excited to now contribute to NELI and be involved in the international student community at NMU.
-New to the U.P., she enjoys traveling around with her husband to photograph wildlife and go hiking.
+Tiffany Comfort came to NMU in 2013 after spending nearly seven amazing years teaching ESL in Quito, Ecuador at the Fulbright Commission English Teaching Program with so many wonderful people.
+She has a B.A. degree from Grand Valley State University and TEFL certification.
+Tiffany enjoys being involved in the international student community at NMU.
+New to the U.P. of Michigan, she is having a lot fun traveling around with her husband to photograph wildlife and go hiking.

 Amber Suggitt, M.A., Ph.D.
 Candidate

 Amber Suggitt is a Ph.D.
 Candidate at the Ohio State University who has recently joined Northern Michigan University to teach ESL and German.
 She began teaching in 2007 after graduating from Western Michigan University with B.A.s in German Language and Literature and French Language and Literature.
 Amber is currently finishing up work on her dissertation and plans to defend in spring 2015.
 Although she is relatively new to the area, she loves living in Marquette and hopes to make her move to the city permanent.